ricardosllm/CarND-Capstone/traffic-light-detection/README.md

 6. Run `make setup`
 7. Run `source ~/.bashrc`
 8. Run `cd ~/tensorflow/models/research`
-9. Run one of the following based on the model you chose and sim/real images
+9. Run one of the following based your model choice and whether you want to train sim or real images

 ## Using Inception SSD v2
 NOTE: To use Inception SSD v2, you must update the path to the model on line 152.
 Sim [here](https://github.com/ricardosllm/TrafficLight_Detection-TensorFlowAPI/blob/master/config/ssd_inception-traffic-udacity_sim.config) and Real [here](https://github.com/ricardosllm/TrafficLight_Detection-TensorFlowAPI/blob/master/config/ssd_inception-traffic_udacity_real.config)